ACR: Accessibility Conformance Report (vs. VPAT)

 - legal disclaimers

-Of course, the main course — and the most important part of an ACR — is the filled-out accessibility template.
+Of course, the main course — and the most important part of an ACR — is the filled-out table that addresses the product’s conformance with the applicable standard.

 Not an Audit